 If I had the space for only one avocado tree, I would plant a Hass.
 You might find this answer boring, in which case I’d be willing to bet that you don’t already have a Hass tree in your yard.

 If the only Hass avocados you’ve had are from the grocery store, then you have no idea.
 A homegrown Hass, picked at prime time — around May or June in southern Southern California, but some months later up near Point Conception — and ripened at room temperature on a kitchen counter (not refrigerated and gassed with ethylene during its mishandling on the way to a retail outlet) is a knockout.
 But that’s actually not why I’d choose it to grow as my only tree.
-There are other varieties that taste as good or better than Hass.
+There are other varieties that taste as good or possibly slightly better than Hass.

 Hass beats almost everyone at the length of its harvest season.
 With a single Hass tree you can have good avocados at hand for at least seven months out of every year.

 Avocados don’t ripen while hanging on the tree.
 They grow and mature on the tree, but they only ripen (soften) after being picked, after their stem is severed.
 Hass has the wonderful ability to mature its fruit and then hold them on the tree for many months, waiting for you to pick them.
 (Compare that to many peaches, which can’t hold their mature fruit for more than a couple weeks!)